Bristol-Myers to buy Celgene for $74 billion in largest biopharma deal

 "Both of them were coming into this year kind of limping," said Brad Loncar, who runs the Loncar Cancer Immunotherapy ETF.
 The deal makes "the combined entity a lot stronger," he added.

-Including debt, the deal is worth $95 billion, eclipsing Pfizer's $89 billion purchase of Warner-Lambert in 2000, according to Refinitiv.
+Including debt, the deal is worth $95 billion, eclipsing Pfizer's $89 billion purchase of Warner-L

 Some analysts, including Baird Equity's Brian Skorney, said it raised the possibility of a new era of big drug deals, much like in 2009, when Pfizer Inc, Merck, and Roche Holding AG all pulled off transformational acquisitions.
 The news pushed up shares of rivals Gilead Sciences Inc, Allergan Plc, Biogen Inc and Regeneron Pharmaceuticals Inc.